theo-brown/csgo-get5-docker/README.md

 `MATCH_CONFIG` or leaving it unset.

 If started with a match config, only the players specified in the config will be able to connect.
-If started with no match config, then any player can connect, and once connected the command `get5_creatematch` needs to be run in console (or `!get5` sent in chat) to set up a match.
+If started with no match config, then any player can connect, and once connected the command `rcon get5_creatematch` needs to be run in console to set up a match.

 ### 4.1 Match Config Schema